willijeong1/willijeong1.github.io/_posts/2022-12-14-suicidal-ideation.md

     </div>
 </div>
 <div class="caption">
-    Examples of current attempts to lower child and adolescent suicidal rates in South Korea.
+    Examples of current attempts to lower adolescent suicide rates in South Korea.
 </div>

 A notable reason behind the insufficiency of suicide prevention policies in saving lives comes from South Korea's cultural norms regarding the perception of illness.
 Koreans habitually tend to hide their weaknesses and digress from their true feelings when they speak, which impedes opportunities for early intervention against many health problems.
 Espceially in terms of mood disorders - anxiety and depression problems are widespread amid the socioeconomic struggles the country faces - that seldom manifest explicitly, the Korean society often stigmatizes mental health problems and rather attributes them to incompetency or lack of integrity.
 Since mental illness is strictly considered as taboo in both personal and societal aspects, many patients acknowledge their condition too late and arrive at the clinic in much advanced crises, let alone benefit from early detection.